 Another heart wrenching tactic is to take the joy out of the things that you love to do making you further feel inadequate unable to create and socialize.

 The most heinous of all is the life threatening suicidal thoughts that can occur.
 Life can seem too much to bear and at its worst, death appears to be relief.
-At extreme states, medical support and guidance from outside is needed.
+At extreme states, medical support and guidance from outside is necessary.

 darkness creeps